-Study suggests odds of visual field testing for glaucoma decreased most for Hispanics in past decadeDecember 10th, 2012 in Ophthalmology /
+Study suggests odds of visual field testing for glaucoma decreased most for Hispanics in past decadeDecember 10, 2012 in Medicine & Health / Ophthalmology

 The odds of individuals with open-angle glaucoma undergoing visual field testing decreased for all racial/ethnic groups from 2001 through 2009, but the odds decreased the most for Hispanic men and women in a study of enrollees in a large U.S. managed care network, according to a report published in the December issue of Archives of Ophthalmology.